-I studied at the Università degli Studi di Napoli L'Orientale (Italy) where I obtained and MA in English and German; then moved on to the University of Strathclyde (UK) to complete a PhD in Postcolonial studies.
-I have held teaching and research positions at the universities of Glasgow, Edinburgh and Coimbra (Portugal).
+I studied at the Università degli Studi di Napoli L'Orientale (Italy) where I obtained an MA in English and German; then moved on to the University of Strathclyde (UK) to complete a PhD in Postcolonial Studies.
+I have held teaching and research positions at the Universities of Glasgow, Edinburgh and Coimbra (Portugal).
+I am Fellow of the Higher Education Academy.

 I would be happy to supervise students interested in any of these research areas.